DATEXIS/comply/README.md

     --added_hash \
     --only_benchmark \
 ```

-# WiC
+## WiC
-- Get the WiC data, set the hyperparameter search values for ray in the arguments and run
+- Get the WiC data, set the hyperparameter search values for ray in the arguments and run the `WiC.py` file as in:
 ```shell
 python WiC.py \
      --num_samples 500 \